timm/shortr/etc/src/docs/oo.md

 - ROWS hold many ROWs which are summarized in COLs.
 - COLs can be either SYMboliuc or NUMeric).
 - Two helper classes are:
-  - SOME: keeps a sample of the data.
+  - SOME: keeps a sample of data from a NUMeric column.
   - BIN:  tracks what goal variables are seen within some range.

 Data from disk is read into a ROWS, from which we